CISSP Domain 8 - Databases MindMap

 Language (SQL)

-The language we use communicate with, to control, our relational Database Management System, is known as Structured Query Language.
+The language we use to communicate with, to control, our relational Database Management System, is known as Structured Query Language.
 SQL.

 Users